 There are two ways to do this: selecting the

-Option 1: Using the compare all filter
+Option 1: Using the 'Compare all' filter

-Tip: If you have large orgs or many installed packages, using the compare all filter can make the comparison process slower as Gearset needs to retrieve a larger volume of metadata.
+Compare all filter can make the comparison process slower, as Gearset needs to retrieve a larger volume of metadata.
 For a faster comparison, follow option 2 below.

 Option 2: Create your own custom metadata filter

-Manage custom filters".
-Choose the metadata types you want to include in your filter from the list on the left side.
-Un-checking the box next to each type will remove that type from your filter.
+Manage custom filters....
+Choose the metadata types you want to include in your filter from the list on the left-hand side.
+Unchecking the box next to each type will remove that type from your filter.

-Tip: If you have already selected the source and target orgs on the "Compare and Deploy" page before you open the custom filters dialogue, Gearset will suggest the namespaces of any packages installed in your orgs.
-You can quickly add them to your filter by clicking the + sign next to them.
+Tip: If you have already selected a source and/or target org on the Compare and deploy page before you open the custom filters dialogue, Gearset will suggest the namespaces of any packages installed in your orgs.
+You can quickly add them to your filter by clicking the + sign next to them:

 Prerequisites for managed package metadata to appear in your comparison results

-- Installed in both orgs
+Installed in both source and target

 Viewing managed package components in comparison results

 These can be selected and deployed just like any other metadata component type.
-You can search for them by entering the namespace prefix into the filter box in the top right of the table.
+You can search for them by entering the namespace prefix into the filter box in the top right of the table:

-The package file itself will also appear as an item in the comparison results.
+Installed package file itself will also appear as an item in the comparison results.
 Selecting and deploying the package files will trigger the package to be installed in the target environment, or updated to the later version if there is a version difference.